 top of page

-FamilySearch has released a new way for us to research and discover the Historical Images they have for our family.
+FamilySearch has released a new way for us to research and discover their Historical Images for our family.
 They call this the FamilySearch Historical Image collection.
 Are you using it?

 How to Access the Historical Images on FamilySearch